 - overall there should be a bare minimum of 40 elements on the completed concept map

-This assignment is due at the beginning of class on Aug 29.
+This assignment is due at the beginning of the next class.

 Websites for Your Classroom

 TeacherTube – Just like Youtube, but contains educational content for K-12 curriculums.

 SchoolTube – Similar to teacher tube, with videos that are edcuational in nature.
 Make your own and upload them!